eileengarip/adverse-selection-sim/README.md

 | 0.0500 | 706.7 | 32.0 | 1.8 |
 | 0.1000 | 662.3 | 24.1 | 1.4 |

-We can see from this table that the standard deviation falls from 422.0 to 24.7 when we increase skew from 0 to 0.1.
+We can see from this table that the standard deviation falls from 394.4 to 24.1 when we increase skew from 0 to 0.1.
 This is a result of there being less inventory when skew is higher, which is where most of the standard deviation comes from in P&L since it's multiplied by V. `P&L = cash + inventory * V`.
 So as we increase skew, inventory is pushed further to 0, and the noisy `inventory * V` term is much less significant.
 What's left is cash accumulation, which is much steadier run to run.

-We can also see that from 0 to 0.01, the mean stays flat within error.
-Any cost between these values is theoretically nonzero but below measurement resolution at 300 runs.
+We can also see that from 0 to 0.01, the mean is consistent with staying flat; the drop of 42.7 is only 1.8 standard errors, so any cost between these values is theoretically nonzero but below measurement resolution at 300 runs.
 Only when we increase skew beyond 0.01 do we start to see the mean notably drop.
-This is interesting because we essentially get a 5x reduction in the variance without influencing the mean significantly at a skew of 0.01.
+This is interesting because we essentially get a 4.5x reduction in the standard deviation without influencing the mean significantly at a skew of 0.01.

 However, beyond that, further increases in skew cause a reduction in profit.
-We can see that when comparing a skew of 0.1 to 0, we have a mean P&L of 664.0 versus 764.1.
-This is a gap of 100 ± 24, about four standard errors.
+We can see that when comparing a skew of 0.1 to 0, we have a mean P&L of 662.3 versus 769.5.
+This is a gap of 107 ± 23, about 4.7 standard errors.

 So we can see that at a skew of 0.01 we get most of the risk reduction without measurable cost.

 ![risk-return frontier](skew_frontier.png)

+*Mean P&L against standard deviation of P&L, each point labelled with its skew value.
+The zigzag between skew 0 and 0.002 is sampling noise rather than structure; those points differ by around one standard error.
+The trend is clear from 0.005 onwards.*

 ---